 Australia is a vast place.
-It’s huge, in fact, and most of it is barren desert that stretches for miles and miles.
-But there’s stunning beauty to be seen, and adventure to be had in the land down under, and a perfect way to combine both is by taking a road trip.
+It’s huge, in fact, and most of it is a barren desert stretching for miles and miles.
+But there’s a stunning beauty to be seen and adventure to be had in the land down under, and a perfect way to combine both is by taking a road trip.

-A road trip is a daunting task, especially when it’s in Australia, and picking the right vehicle for said road trip is not easy.
-Do you choose a station wagon, or a campervan?
+A road trip is a daunting task, especially when it’s in Australia, and picking the right vehicle for a said road trip is not easy.
+Do you choose a station wagon or a campervan?
 Or maybe you plan on going off-road and need a 4WD?
 Do you prefer to own the vehicle or rent it?
-There are many factors to choose from, and need to be given good thought.
+There are many factors to choose from and need to be given good thought.

 The Starting Point

-Every road trip begins and ends somewhere.
+Every Australia road trip idea begins and ends somewhere.
 The first important choice is your destination.
 Do you plan on sticking to major highways or sealed roads, or do you take the unsealed ones or maybe remote routes?
-This is the most crucial first choice, because different cars perform differently on different roads.
-If you need inspiration, read our travel guides to top destinations in Australia like Sydney, Adelaide and Cairns.
+This is the most crucial first choice because different cars perform differently on different roads.
+If you need inspiration, read our travel guides to the most beautiful places in Australia, Melbourne and Sydney.

 Choosing a Vehicle for Your Road Trip in Australia